mtrebi/thread-pool/README.md

 Now, let's inspect the parameters of the submit function.
 When the type of a parameter is declared as **T&&** for some deducted type T that parameter is a **universal reference**.
 This term was coined by [Scott Meyers](https://isocpp.org/blog/2012/11/universal-references-in-c11-scott-meyers) because **T&&** can also mean r-value reference.
 However, in the context of type deduction, it means that it can be bound to both l-values and r-values, unlike l-value references that can only be bound to non-const objects (they bind only to modifiable lvalues) and r-value references (they bind only to rvalues).

 The return type of the function is of type **std::future<T>**.
-A std::future is a special type that provides a mechanism to access the result of asynchronous operations, in our case, the result of executing a specific function.
+An std::future is a special type that provides a mechanism to access the result of asynchronous operations, in our case, the result of executing a specific function.
 This makes sense with what we said earlier.

 Finally, the template type of std::future is **decltype(f(args...))**.
 Decltype is a special C++ keywoard that inspects the declared type of an entity or the type and value category of an expression.
 In our case, we want to know the return type of the function _f_, so we give decltype our generic function _f_ and the parameter pack _args_.